tmaster-terrarian/Bloody-Cloth/Design_Notes.md

 # story
 - some fuck opened the portal to the evil dimension
-- you want to close it
 - you are deemed a traitor
+- you want to close the portal